grafana/metrictank/docs/http-api.md

 same set of expressions gets deleted.
 When an existing record gets updated the returned property `created` is `false`, otherwise it's `true`.
+If the `propagate` argument is `true` and the Metrictank instance which receives this upsert request has index updating enabled, the modification will be persisted in the persistent index.
+This is currently only implemented in the Cassandra index.

 ## Example